-FIRST Operator Certification exists at the employee level and consists of three types: FIRST Press Operator Certification, FIRST Prepress Operator Certification and FIRST Implementation Specialist Certification.
+FIRST Individual Certifications exist at the employee level and consist of three types: FIRST Press Operator Certification, FIRST Prepress Operator Certification and FIRST Implementation Specialist Certification.
 Workers who are FIRST Certified are more knowledgeable and better equipped to handle the daily challenges of working in the flexographic industry.

 FIRST Company Certification

 At the organizational level, there is FIRST Company Certification.
 Attainable only once a specific percent of an organization’s personnel has become FIRST Individual certified, it demonstrates an adherence to FIRST principles across every shift, every plant and every job.
 It instills absolute confidence in customers, and is evidence of a true print partner.

 By enrolling in one of FTA’s online courses, flexographers can learn new skills and principles, keep up to date with ever-changing best practices, and brush up on the foundational elements of their trade.
 Courses cover an introductory look at flexography, the basics of ink handling and maintenance, and—in partnership with Idealliance—a guide to G7.